RebelliousRi/Portfolio/README.md

 ## License & Copyright

-© 2024 Arianna St John.
+© 2024 Arianna St. John.
 All Rights Reserved.

 This portfolio and all its contents are protected under Creative Commons Attribution-NoDerivatives 4.0 International License (CC BY-ND 4.0).
 This means: